 PlanIQ uses a set of advanced metrics to assess the quality of your forecast model.

-Understand what criteria each metric uses to decide whether the quality of a forecast model is high, medium, or low.
-The better the quality, the more the accurate the predictions.
+Read on to find out what criteria each metric uses to decide whether the quality of a forecast model is high, medium, or low.
+The better the quality, the more accurate the predictions.

 The mean absolute percentage error (MAPE) is the sum of the individual absolute forecast errors, divided by the actual values for each period.
 It's an accuracy measure based on the relative percentage of errors.
 The closer the MAPE value is to zero, the better the predictions.

 If the error is greater than the actual value, then the percentage of error can be more than 100%.